Vesicle formation induced by thermal fluctuations: Acknowledgements

-A.F.G. acknowledges financial support from MINECO (Spain) project FIS2016-78883-C2-1-P. Likewise, J.R.R.A. thanks to Ana P\'erez-Arteaga and Ramiro Ch\'avez-Tovar for their technical support, and the IIMAS Department of Mathematics and Mechanics for allowing him to join its group of researchers.
+We acknowledge insightful discussions with F. Campelo, F. Monroy, J. Ignés-Mullol, I. Pagonabarraga, and R. Reigada.
+A.F.G. acknowledges financial support from MINECO (Spain) project FIS2016-78883-C2-1-P. Likewise, J.R.R.A. thanks the support from DAGAPA-UNAM grant IA-100823.
 A.H.M. acknowledges financial support from Ministerio de Ciencia e Innovación (MICINN, Spain) project PID2019-1060636B-100.
 J.R.R.A. and R.A.B. are grateful for the hospitality at the Universitat de Barcelona.
 R.A.B. was financially supported by Conacyt through project 283279.